COVID-19 Resources Quick Links:

 - Economic Assistance Disaster Loan: The SBA is also overseeing loans of up $2 million for businesses with 500 or fewer employees.
 Loan terms would be determined on a case-by-case basis, with a 3.75% interest rate for small businesses and a 2.75% interest rate for nonprofits.
 Click here to learn more about the program and eligibility requirements.In addition, the Internal Revenue Service is offering no penalty options to defer (but not eliminate) employer submission of payroll taxes.
 There is also an opportunity for companies with under 500 employees to file for a refundable tax credit, to defray costs as they provide required paid family leave.

 Please Note - Guidance within all GPI updates should not be substituted for legal or financial advice.
 All member companies should confer with their tax and legal counsel prior to entering any loan application or similar process, as entering these agreements often precludes eligibility in other programs.
 Just as important, each financial relief option comes with potential payback, interest, and other financial responsibilities for the recipient.

-GPI Membership Webinar/Call: GPI is looking at dates towards the end of May for our next Members-Only Webinar.
-In addition to a review of association activity and other updates, we will also highlight 1st quarter 2020 Shipment and Production numbers, which we anticipate issuing prior.
-The webinar date, time and other details will be sent out once confirmed.
+GPI Membership Webinar/Call: GPI is looking at dates towards the end of July for our next Members-Only Webinar.
+The webinar date, time, and other details will be sent out once confirmed.

 Stay up-to-date on GPI news and COVID-19 developments, follow GPI on Twitter, Facebook and LinkedIn, and visit our News & Events page.
 GPI encourages all member companies to follow COVID-19 business guidance provided by the U.S. regulatory authority, the Centers for Disease Control and Prevention (CDC).